Moon (2009 film): Plot

 The two Sams search the area, finding a communications substation beyond the facility's perimeter which has been interfering with the live feed from Earth.
-GERTY helps the older Sam access the recorded logs of past clones, who all fell ill as their contract expired.
+GERTY helps the older Sam access the recorded logs of past clones, who all fell ill as their contract expired, and he realizes that he is headed towards a similar fate, having already started to experience symptoms.
 Later, the older Sam discovers a secret vault containing hundreds of hibernating clones.
 Lunar Industries is using clones of the original Sam Bell to avoid the cost of training and transporting new astronauts, as well as deliberately jamming the live feed to prevent the clones from contacting Earth; clones, who believe they are entering hibernation at the end of their contract before their final return to Earth, are actually incinerated.
 The older Sam drives past the interference radius in another rover and tries to call Tess on Earth.
 He instead makes contact with Eve, now 15 years old, who says that Tess died years before.
 He hangs up when Eve tells her father on Earth that someone is calling regarding Tess.
-Returning, the older Sam begins displaying the same symptoms as previous deteriorating clones.
+Returning, the older Sam's physical deterioration worsens.

 The two Sams realize that the incoming rescue team will kill them both if they are found together.
 The newer Sam convinces GERTY to wake another clone, planning to leave the awakened clone in the crashed rover and send the older Sam to Earth in one of the helium-3 transports.
 However, the older Sam, having learned that the clones break down at the end of the 3-year contract, knows that he will not live much longer.
 With his health declining, the older Sam suggests that he be placed back into the crashed rover to die so that Lunar Industries will not suspect anything, while the newer Sam escapes.

 Following GERTY's advice, the newer Sam reboots GERTY to wipe its records of the events.
 Before leaving, the newer clone reprograms a harvester to crash and wreck the jamming antenna, thereby enabling live communications with Earth; he also takes a helium-3 canister with him to Earth.
 The older Sam, back in the crippled rover, remains conscious long enough to watch the launch of the transport carrying the newer Sam.
 The rescue team is fooled after finding both a newly-awakened clone in the medical bay and the corpse of the older Sam inside the crashed rover.
-Later, Sam's testimony on Lunar Industries' activities stirs up a major controversy, and the company's shares begin to plummet.
-(Note: These events are later referenced in Mute.)
+Lunar Industries' stock crashes after the newer Sam lands on Earth and becomes a whistleblower.